BioContainers/edu/series/101/40_running-example.md

 {% alert info %}

  Here, we explain multiples concepts in the same command.
 The most important component is `-v /Users/yperez/workplace:/data/`.
 This command creates a symbolic link between the `workplace` where the downloaded files are store and the `/data/` inside the container.
-You can see easily
+You can [check here](/developer-manual/biocontainers-input-output/) for more documentation.

 {% endalert %}